 When shopping for a wig, you may want to shop around and compare prices.

 A wig should fit properly, be comfortable, and be easy to care for.
 You may want to start wearing your wig as soon as your hair begins to thin.
 As your hair gets thinner, you may need to have your wig adjusted to make it fit better.

 There are many types of wigs and hairpieces.
-Below is a list of the most common.
+Here is a list of the most common.

 Custom-made wigs are made by hand and are usually the most expensive type of wig.
 These wigs are made using your specific head measurements.
-To get a custom-made wig, you may need to visit the store that sells it several times, for it to be colored, cut, and cleaned.
+Getting a custom-made wig may require several visits to the wig store for it to be colored, cut, and cleaned.
 Custom-made wigs are usually made of human hair, but can be made of synthetic (not human hair) materials.

 Customized ready-made wigs